deprof-dev/DeProf-tech/README.md

 - 👋 Hi, I’m @DeProf-tech
-- 👀 I’m interested in JavaScript, NodeJs, TypeScript, ReactJs and ionic-related works.
+- 👀 I’m interested in JavaScript; NodeJs, TypeScript, ReactJs and ionic-related works.
 I build websites too and will always look forward to collaborations.
 - 📫 How to reach me on phone/WhatsApp: 07065792002, email: @abdulrahmanabdulsalam93@gmail.com

 <!---